11, 18, 25 February 2026

 WHY CANNABINOIDS?

-The use of cannabinoids for medical purposes dates back to more than 4000 years ago.
-Differently originated (plant-derived, synthetic-produced, endogenous-released), these molecules interact (although are not limited to) with cannabinoid receptors, which are part of the endocannabinoid system, a complex cell-signaling system that helps regulate the most critical body functions.
+The use of cannabinoids for medical purposes dates back more than 4,000 years.
+Originating from different sources (plant-derived, synthetically produced, or endogenously released), these molecules interact with, though are not limited to, cannabinoid receptors that are part of the endocannabinoid system.
+This complex cell-signaling system plays a key role in regulating many of the body’s critical functions.

-Studying cannabinoids is crucial for advancing medical science and health.
-Here we aim to put the endocannabinoid system at the center of renewed international research and drug development
+Studying cannabinoids is crucial for advancing medical science and improving human health.
+Here, we aim to place the endocannabinoid system at the center of renewed international research and drug development efforts.

 Cannabinoid Translational Science